intel/intel-extension-for-transformers/docs/pruning.md

     Please refer to [metrics document](metrics.md) for the details.

 ### Create list of an instance of PrunerConfig(Optional)
 PrunerConfig defines which pruning algorithm is used and how to apply it during training process.
-NLP Toolkit supports pruning type is "BasicMagnitude", "PatternLock", and "GroupLasso".
+Intel Extension for Transformers supports pruning type is "BasicMagnitude", "PatternLock", and "GroupLasso".
 You can create different pruner for different layers.

 - arguments:
     |Argument   |Type       |Description                                        |Default value    |